Configuring Azure AD for TaaS

 - In the Getting Started section, click Set up single sign on and then click SAML.

-- In the Basic SAML Configuration section, click Edit, enter the following values from your welcome e-mail from Tanium.
+- In the Basic SAML Configuration section, click Edit, enter the following values from the Cloud Management Portal.

 - Leave the Relay State field blank, and then click Save.